avealice/3DViewer/README.md

 # 3DViewer
  The program is developed in the C programming language, adhering to the C11 standard, using the GCC compiler with additional QT modules.

-The program's code is located in the "src" folder.

 Program compilation is configured using a Makefile with a standard set of GNU program targets: all, install, uninstall, clean, dvi, dist, tests, gcov_report.

 Installation is performed on the desktop.